Tagged

 You can add dependency maps to your dashboards and notebooks that allow you to view services and operations in context of each other, both up and downstream.

-Use template variables in dashboards to dynamically filter charts on a dashboard.
+Use template variables in dashboards to dynamically filter panels on a dashboard.

 You can use Cloud Observability's Service diagram to get an aggregate view of trace data as a request travels through your system.
 The Service diagram provides a visual, interactive, and hierarchical representation of a system’s behavior for a given point in time.